 Age and sun exposure are the two main factors in the appearance of lines and wrinkles, pigmentary changes and change in facial shape and appearance.
 Wrinkles appear with ageing and may be exacerbated by loss of facial fat and over-active facial muscles.
 Filler injections and muscle relaxing injections may be used alone or together to relax smile or frown lines and fill in the residual wrinkles.
-Lines around the mouth are usually caused by loss of lip volume due to ageing, and modest replacement with Hyaluronic Acid fillers can restore lost volume and fill out wrinkles.
+Lines around the mouth are usually caused by loss of lip volume due to ageing, and modest replacement with natural tissue gels* can restore lost volume and fill out wrinkles.

 Bulk filling refers to the replacement of facial fat loss within the treatment of deep shadow areas.
 Initially fat transfer was used, however this is a complex procedure and many of the patients who need it do not have the abdominal or hip fullness necessary to provide adequate amounts.
 The other problem with fat transfer is its unpredictable duration of effect.

-Hyaluronic base fillers are the most practical solution in a procedure that we call "megafilling".
+Natural tissue gels* are the most practical solution in a procedure that we call "megafilling".
 This is usually repeated on an annual basis.
-Laser Dermatology makes use of multiple different hyaluronic fillers based on individual requirements.
+Laser Dermatology makes use of multiple different natural tissue gels* based on individual requirements.

 Some subliminal signs of ageing which respond well to bulk-filling are: